Skip to main contentSkip to main navigationSkip to footer content

 Administer Medications

-Students administer medication and are taught what parameters are needed to give or not give certain medications.
+Students safely administer medication and are taught what parameters are needed to give or not give certain medications.

 Monitor Condition